What Tools You Need to Change a Car Battery

 10 mm Combination Wrench or Socket

 Before removing the battery and cleaning it, you need to loosen the 10 mm nut.
 The nut doesn’t need to come off; you must get it loose.
-Once you loosen the 10 mm bolt on the negative and positive battery bracket, you can remove the battery clamps.
+After you loosen the 10 mm bolt on the negative and positive battery brackets, disconnect the battery clamps.

 You can also use a combination 10mm open-end wrench to loosen the bolt.